TLI Fellows | Technological Leadership Institute

-The Technological Leadership Institute's senior fellows teach courses, work with students regarding career goals, and consult with companies in Minnesota and around the world.
-They are outstanding experts in business and technology, and bring a variety of experience to benefit each of our degree programs.
+The Technological Leadership Institute's fellows teach courses, work with students regarding career goals, and consult with companies in Minnesota and around the world.
+They are outstanding experts in business and technology and bring a variety of experience to benefit each of our degree programs.

 Andrew Borene provides senior executive leadership for worldwide strategic initiatives supporting IBM’s i2 Safer Planet Division.
 In the private sector, Mr. Borene has provided business leadership within publicly-held international companies, directed corporate development at a defense technology startup, and served as program manager for U.S. government agency contracts.

-As a senior fellow, Brian Isle teaches vulnerability and risk assessment methods for critical infrastructure at the Technological Leadership Institute, and is CEO and a member of the technical staff at Adventium Labs.
+As a TLI fellow, Brian Isle teaches vulnerability and risk assessment methods for critical infrastructure at the Technological Leadership Institute and is CEO and a member of the technical staff at Adventium Labs.
 He’s also been published in more than 20 publications and is on the board of directors for the Minnesota chapter of the FBI-sponsored InfraGard organization.